ga4gh-rnaseq/schema/rnaget.md

 ### Continuous: Get signal values by id

-The continuous is a matrix of numeric signal values.
-Contiupus requests return a URL for the download or streaming of this numeric matrix.
+The continuous object is a matrix of numeric signal values.
+Continuous requests return a URL for the download or streaming of this numeric matrix.

 `GET /continuous/<id>`